-- ► The Belgian reporting deadlines do not differ from the DAC6 reporting deadlines. - ▶ Failure to report or late reporting is expected to result in monetary penalties ranging between €5,000 and €50,000, and insufficient or incomplete reporting is expected to result in monetary penalties ranging between €1,250 and €12,500. - Non-compliance with reporting obligations for arrangements implemented in the interim period (i.e., between 25 June 2018 and 1 July 2020) is expected to attract a milder penalty if reported before 31 December 2020.
+Non-compliance with reporting obligations for arrangements implemented in the interim period (i.e., between 25 June 2018 and 1 July 2020) will attract a lower penalty if reported before 31 December 2020.

 Next steps

 Determining if there is a reportable cross-border arrangement raises complex technical and procedural issues for taxpayers and intermediaries.
 Taxpayers and intermediaries who have operations in Belgium should review their policies and strategies for logging and reporting tax arrangements so that they are fully prepared for meeting these obligations.